mendix/docs/content/en/docs/appstore/modules/charts/_index.md

 #### Series

-We reworked **Data Source** property for most of the charts.
+We reworked the **Data Source** property for several charts.
 Now it is easer to configure, control, and modify a chart series:

 {{< figure src="/attachments/appstore/modules/charts/data-source-example.png" >}}